Number0000/LearningManagement/README.md

    ```sh
    git clone https://github.com/your_username_/Project-Name.git
    ```
-3. Start building the SQL based on the information provided in the project
+3. Start building the MySQL based on the information provided in the project
+4. Open cmd, and `cd` to your project directory, I
-4. Install a clean version of maven project
+5. Install a clean version of maven project
    ```sh
    mvn clean build
    ```
-5. Run the server on port 3306 or whatever port you host your mySql
+6. Run the server on port 3306 or whatever port you host your mySql
    ```sh
    mvn spring-boot:run
    ```
-6. You should eventually turn to port 3306 on chrome to see what was hosted, and further perform the borrowing action.
+7. You should eventually turn to port 3306 on chrome to see what was hosted, and that's it.
 Remember this is not a rest API, is a monolithic version of the library.

 <!-- USAGE EXAMPLES -->